matlink/lutim_ynh/README.md

 TODO
 ----

-Allow accessing uploaded image only without credentials, but upload an image requires yunohost login (in case of private app).
+- Allow accessing uploaded image only without credentials, but upload an image requires yunohost login (in case of private app).
+- cronjobs to check size of folder (in case if bigger than max size in conf file)